OpenF2/F2/docs/src/container-development.md

 # Container Development

 <p class="lead">
 The container is the foundation of any F2-enabled solution.
 By leveraging the [F2.js SDK](f2js-sdk.html), Container Providers offer a consistent and reliable mechanism for all App Developers to load their apps on that container regardless of where it is hosted, who developed it, or what back-end stack it uses.
-You can [read more about the framework](index.html#framework), [download the project on GitHub](https://github.com/OpenF2/F2#quick-start) or [get started](#get-started) below.
-The latest version of F2 is {{version}}.
+You can [read more about the framework](about-f2.html#framework), [download the project on GitHub](https://github.com/OpenF2/F2#quick-start) or [get started](#get-started) below.
 </p>

 * * * *